j1weeks/Simple-Spiking-Neuron-Explorer/README.md

 This program simulates the dynamic behavior of a neuron with tunable parameters.
 Following a short period of rest, the user-defined input current I is applied.
 The membrane potential and the phase portrait are graphed with optional animations to show the relationship between the two plots over time.

 Installation
-1. Download the .zip or run "git clone https://github.com/j1weeks/Simple-Spiking-Neuron-Explorer".
+1. Download and unzip the .zip file via the Github page, or run "git clone https://github.com/j1weeks/Simple-Spiking-Neuron-Explorer.git".
 2. Navigate to the newly created directory in the console.
 3. Run "pip install -r requirements.txt".
 4. Run "python main.py".